-If you invest the time to write a detailed blog post, why not take it a step further and create a checklist or cheat sheet to help your readers get even more value?
-Then, include a special signup form dedicated to that piece of content and include it within your blog post and promote it on social media.
+If you invest the time in content marketing, why not use it for list building?
+When you write a detailed blog post, then create a case study or cheat sheet to help your readers get even more value.
+Then, include a special signup form dedicated to that piece of content and include it within your blog post and promote it on social media channels.

 11. Include a CTA in Your Social Media Bios